zwaky/coen346_prog_asn_/Readme.md

 :white_check_mark: Add a lock around editing the ClientServiceThread list (creation and removal)

-Add a lock around the transfering of funds
+Add a lock around the transferring of funds